Go Back

 • Samsung Galaxy Tab Active series

-• Other IP68 certified devices like
+• Other IP67 or IP68 certified devices

 Does GPS work?
 Do I have the current GPS coordinates?